 Find inspiration and push your own designs further

 As designers, we know that clients often just want tried and true solutions.
 And it’s easy for us to serve up exactly what they ask for.
-It’s okay to stick to conventions, but there’s so much room in design to try something different.
+It’s okay to stick to conventions, but there’s so much room in design for website builders to try something different.
 By taking an unorthodox approach, we can come up with website designs that are memorable and won’t be lost in the seas of uniformity.